OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-13.md

 ## 2 Chronicles 13:5

-Do you not know that the Lord God of Israel gave the rule over Israel forever to David and his sons by a covenant of salt?
+Are you not aware that the Lord God of Israel granted the kingship over Israel to David and his descendants forever through a binding covenant?

 ---

 ## 2 Chronicles 13:6

-Yet Jeroboam the son of Nebat, the servant of Solomon the son of David, rose up and rebelled against his master,
+However, Jeroboam son of Nebat, who had served Solomon son of David, rose up and rebelled against his lord,

 ---